moyano83/Designing-Data-Intensive-Applications/README.md

 systems:

     * Operability: Make it easy for operations teams to keep the system running smoothly
     * Simplicity: Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system
-    * Evolvability: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change
+    * Evolvability: Make it easy for engineers to change the system in the future, adapting it for unanticipated use cases asrequirements change

 #### Operability: Making Life Easy for Operations